easypanel-io/website/docs/05-templates/wizarr/index.md

 ## Description

-Wizarr is an automatic user invitation system for Plex, Jellyfin, and Emby.
-It allows you to create a unique link and share it with users, who will automatically be invited to your media server.
-Wizarr also provides instructions on how to download the clients and use your requests software.
-It supports single-sign-on (SSO), multi-tiered invitations, and integration with Discord and requests software.
+Wizarr is an automatic user invitation system designed to streamline the process of inviting users to your media server.
+Whether you&#39;re using Plex, Jellyfin, or Emby, Wizarr allows you to create a unique link to share with users, automatically inviting them to your server.
+The app also guides users on how to download the necessary client and provides instructions on how to use your request software.
+Wizarr offers a secure invitation environment, plug and play SSO support, multi-tiered invitations, and customizable duration for membership.
+It also integrates with Discord, allowing you to invite users to your Discord server.
+The app is customizable, allowing you to add any custom HTML as needed.

 ## Benefits

-- Automatic Invitation: Wizarr automatically invites users to your media server when they click on the unique link.
+- Automatic User Invitation: Easily invite users to your media server by sharing a unique link.
+They will be automatically invited and guided to download the client software.
-- Secured Invitation Environment: Wizarr provides a secure environment for user invitations.
+- Secured Invitation Environment: Ensure the security of your media server by using a secured invitation system.
-- Plug and Play SSO Support: Wizarr supports single-sign-on (SSO) for easy user authentication.
+- Plug and Play SSO Support: Integrate single-sign-on (SSO) functionality with ease to provide a seamless user experience.
-- Multi-tiered Invitations: Wizarr allows you to create invitations with different membership tiers.
+- Multi-tiered Invitations: Create different invitation tiers with varying durations for membership.
-- Guide User on Downloading Plex Client: Wizarr provides instructions on how to download the Plex client.
+- Guide User on Downloading Plex Client: Help users easily download the Plex client software by providing step-by-step instructions.
-- Requests Integration: Wizarr integrates with requests software (Jellyseerr, Overseerr, Ombi) to guide users on how to request movies.
+- Requests Integration: Guide users on how to request movies using popular request software like Jellyseerr, Overseerr, and Ombi.
-- Discord Server Integration: Wizarr integrates with Discord to invite users to your Discord server.
+- Discord Server Integration: Invite users to your Discord server for community interaction and support.
-- Customizable: Wizarr allows you to add custom HTML to personalize the user experience.
+- Customizable: Add custom HTML to personalize the user experience and match your branding.

 ## Features

-- Automatic Invitation to your Media Server: Wizarr automatically invites users to your media server (Plex, Jellyfin, Emby) when they click on the unique link.
+- Automatic Invitation: Automatically invite users to your media server by sharing a unique link.
-- Secured Invitation Environment: Wizarr provides a secure environment for user invitations.
+- Secured Invitation Environment: Ensure the security of your media server with a secured invitation system.
-- Plug and Play SSO Support: Wizarr supports single-sign-on (SSO) for easy user authentication.
+- Plug and Play SSO Support: Integrate single-sign-on (SSO) functionality with ease.
-- Multi-tiered Invitations: Wizarr allows you to create invitations with different membership tiers.
+- Multi-tiered Invitations: Create different invitation tiers with varying durations for membership.
-- Duration for Membership: Wizarr allows you to set a duration for user memberships.
-- Guide User on Downloading Plex Client: Wizarr provides instructions on how to download the Plex client.
+- Guide User on Downloading Plex Client: Provide step-by-step instructions to help users download the Plex client software.
-- Requests Integration: Wizarr integrates with requests software (Jellyseerr, Overseerr, Ombi) to guide users on how to request movies.
+- Requests Integration: Guide users on how to request movies using popular request software.
-- Discord Server Integration: Wizarr integrates with Discord to invite users to your Discord server.
+- Discord Server Integration: Invite users to your Discord server for community interaction and support.
-- Customizable: Wizarr allows you to add custom HTML to personalize the user experience.
+- Customizable: Add custom HTML to personalize the user experience.

 ## Links